maxence-charriere/go-app/docs/web/documents/components.md

 }
 ```

-### OnNav
+### Nav

 A component is navigated when a page is loaded, reloaded, or navigated from an anchor link or an HREF change.
+It can occur multiple times during a component life.

 Custom actions can be performed by implementing the [Navigator](/reference#Navigator) interface: